Freiburg Vision Test ‘FrACT’

 Introduction and Background

-This manual describes ‘FrACT₁₀’, which appeared in a usable version in April 2020.
-It will eventually supersede the classic FrACT, now at version 3.10.5.
+This manual describes ‘FrACT₁₀’, which appeared in April 2020.
+It has superseded the classic FrACT, now at version 3.10.5.
 FrACT₁₀ is a rewrite that runs on all platforms in all current browsers, because it is based on Cappuccino, in turn based on JavaScript all the way down.
 It inherited all algorithms from the classic FrACT (Bach 1996, 1997, 2007).
 At the same time, some design decisions were revisited: The export format is more systematic, optotype contrast is in Weber units, etc.; also operation on touch devices is now possible (if large enough, e.g. tablets).
-FrACT₁₀ is currently on-line only.
+FrACT₁₀ (freely accessible here) can be run on-line or downloaded as a web app.

 Two mandatory first steps